MileHacker Logo

 • An International Driving Permit (IDP) is not accepted.

-• Major international rental companies might have a limited presence.
+• Major international rental companies may have a limited presence.
 Local companies are more common.

 • Hiring a car with a local driver is the most practical and recommended option.